oscafrica/awesome-open-source/README.md

    - [Awesome Open Source](https://awesomeopensource.com) - Find Open Source By Searching, Browsing 326,000+ Projects.
    - [Open Sauced](https://opensauced.pizza) - Open Sauced provides guidance onboarding for new contributor through GitHub GraphQL API powered dashboard.
    - [Open Collective](https://opencollective.com) - Open Collective lets you manage your finances so everyone can see where money comes from and where it goes.
+   - [CodeTriage](https://www.codetriage.com/) - CodeTriage helps by picking a handful of open issues and delivering them directly to your inbox.
+After you sign up for CodeTriage, you pick the repos you want to help with, and we periodically send you issues.
+   - [goodfirstissus.dev](https://goodfirstissue.dev/) - Curates easy pickings from popular open-source projects, and helps you make your first contribution to open-source.
+   - [goodfirstissue.com](https://goodfirstissues.com/) -  A site made for new contributors to find great Open Source projects, discover issues and repositories with good first issue and help wanted labels.
+   - [Up For Grabs](https://up-for-grabs.net/) - This is a list of projects which have curated tasks specifically for new contributors.
+These are a great way to get started with a project, or to help share the load of working on open source projects.
+   - [First Contributions](https://firstcontributions.github.io/) - A hands-on tutorial that walks you through contributions workflow on GitHub.
+It help beginners to contribute to open source projects.

 </details>